AyushGupta51379/MPhil-Thesis-Documents/README.md

 * Created interactive dashboard, via JavaScript, Vue.js & D3.js, to analyze data of 600,000 restaurant visitors
 * Implemented deep learning models via CNN, VGG, Resnet, Mobilenet.
 Performed transfer learning using ImageNet
 * Developed an iterative machine learning (ML) technique to solve the complex issues in food waste recognition
+* Documented the research part of the work done in my MPhil Thesis

 ## MPhil-Thesis-Documents: From Aug 2022